jeka-dev/jeka/docs/execution-engine-files.md

   * __options.properties__ (file - optional) : Contains properties defined at project level.
   * __cmd.properties__ (file - optional) : Contains predefined command shortcuts that can be invoked with a single keyword.

-Depending on your needs, feel free to store any build related elements in this directory (keys, document templates,...).

-Besides, project root may also contains _jekaw_ and _jekaw.bat_ shell scripts to invoke _Jeka_ wrapper conveniently.
+Project root may also contain _jekaw_ and _jekaw.bat_ shell scripts to invoke _Jeka_ wrapper conveniently.

 For the following, when we refer to the command `jeka`, you can use `./jekaw` indifferently.
 All command lines are supposed to be launched from the root of the project (and not from _[Project Root]/jeka_).

 !!! note
-    When generating a project by scaffold mechanism, these files are created along self explanations inside their body.
+    When generating a project by scaffold mechanism, these files are created along self explanation inside their body.

 ## Jeka Wrapper

 Jeka wrapper consists in shell scripts, a thin booting jar and a configuration file in order _Jeka_ can be executed on a specified version without being installed on the host machine.
 This is the recommended way of using _Jeka_ as it makes  builds portable from one machine to another.

 * __jekaw__ and __jekaw.bat__ are respectively _Unix like_ and _Windows_ scripts to launch bootstrapping jar.
 * __jeka/wrapper/dev.jeka.core-wrapper.jar__ is the bootable jar in charge of downloading and installing the specified Jeka